3 days in Stockholm is an ideal amount of time to see this fascinating city.

 The reason?

 It’s home to a gigantic 17th-century ship, which is almost perfectly preserved.
-Pictures do not it justice.
+Pictures do not do it justice.
 It’s huge in real life.
 So much so that the museum is built around multiple levels, each displaying a certain part of the ship.

-The ship was the brainchild of King Gustav II, who wanted to build the biggest and best ship the world had ever seen.
 There was just one problem, his engineers knew it would be too big to sail.
 But they didn’t have the heart to tell the king.

-333 years after its ill-fated voyage, it was pulled from the harbour in Stockholm and restored to its present state.
-The museum details the fascinating story of the ship from its initial conception to the effort to recover it from the depths of the harbour.
+The Vasa museum details the fascinating story of the ship from its initial conception to the effort to recover it from the depths of the harbour.

 ABBA Museum